 Vast hordes of travellers find themselves drifting into Húběi (湖北) through the magnificent Three Gorges, the precipitous geological marvel that begins in neighbouring Chóngqìng and concludes here.
 It’s a once-in-a-lifetime trip which perfectly introduces Húběi’s dramatic natural beauty.

 Húběi’s central location ensured it played a key role in Chinese history, with plenty of evidence around the ancient city of Jīngzhōu of the great Chu kingdom that ruled this part of China more than 2000 years ago.
-China’s modern history, meanwhile, is woven into the fabric of Wǔhàn, Húběi’s monstrous, battle-scarred capital city.
+China’s modern history, meanwhile, is woven into the fabric of Wǔhàn, Húběi’s vast, battle-scarred capital city.